WHoutstanding/WHoutstanding/README.md

 ## Interest 👨🏽‍💻

-- NLP : Large Language Model, Prompt Engineering, Cross-Language Model and more things about NLP
+- NLP : Large Language Model, Prompt Engineering and more things about NLP
 - Language : Python, Pytorch, Transformers and Markdown
 - Theory : Neural Networks, Statistic Machine Learning, Distributed computing and something about Finetune